ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 		// The button must be registered among the UI components of the editor
 		// to be displayed in the toolbar. editor.ui.componentFactory.add( 'timestamp', () => {

-			// The button will be an instance of ButtonView const button = new ButtonView();
+			// The button will be an instance of ButtonView. const button = new ButtonView();

 			button.set( {